Anthony Lewis (illustrator)

 Anthony Lewis (born 8 December 1966) is a British illustrator of children's books.
 His work includes The Owl Tree by Jenny Nimmo, which won the 2004 Nestlé Smarties Book Prize in the 6– to 8-year-old readers category, and Atticus the Storyteller's 100 Greek Myths by Lucy Coats, which was shortlisted for the 2004 Blue Peter Book Awards, Best Illustrated Book to Read Aloud.

-Anthony Lewis lives in Manley, Cheshire.
+Anthony Lewis lives in Manley, Cheshire with his two daughters and son.